apache/kvrocks-website/blog/2024-06-02-kqir-query-engine/index.md

 ### High experimental!

 The current implementation of KQIR is in its early experimental stage.
-As we do not guarantee compatibility and there may be unexpected errors, we advise users against using it in a production environment.
+We advise users to consider carefully when using KQIR functionalities in a production environment, as we do not guarantee compatibility, and there may be unexpected errors.

 ## Future outlook